pni-libraries/python-pninexus/doc/sphinx/installation.rst

    $ wget http://repos.pni-hdri.de/jammy-pni-hdri.list

-Similarly, proceed for Bullseye, Buster, Stretch, Kinetic, Jammy, Focal or Bionic.
+Similarly, proceed for Bookworm, Bullseye, Buster, Lunar, Jammy, Focal.
 Once you have downloaded the file use

 .. code-block:: bash